ajShamsi/SMTPSecurity/README.md

 2. flask
 3. flask-login
 4. flask-mail
+5. pillow
-5. pillow and some more just do pip install *library name*
+6. SQLALchemy and some more

+just wrtie (pip install *library name*) in command prompt

 this project was for our networking 3111 lab course, we barely got time to do anything properly